Amsterdam/schema-tools/README.md

 The **jq** formats it nicely and it can be redirected to the correct directory in the schemas repository directly.

-## schema fetch schema and schema generate arschema
+## Express amsterdam schema information in relational tables

 Amsterdam schema is expressed as jsonschema.
-However, to make it easier for people with a more relational mind- or toolset it is possible to express amsterdam schema in a set of relational tables.
+However, to make it easier for people with a more relational mind- or toolset it is possible to express amsterdam schema as a set of relational tables.
 These tables are *meta_dataset*, *meta_table* and *meta_field*.

 It is possible to convert a jsonschema into the relational table structure and vice-versa.

 This command converts a dataset from an existing dataset in jsonschema format:

-    schema generate arschema <id of dataset>
+    schema import schema <id of dataset>

 To convert from relational tables back to jsonschema:

-    schema fetch schema <id of dataset>
+    schema show schema <id of dataset>